xogroup/bunnybus/API.md

 ##### `handler`

 A `handler` is a function which contains the following arity.
 Order matters.
   - `message` is what was received from the bus.
-The message is a JS object and not the buffer.
+The message does represent the RabbitMQ `'payload.content` buffer.
 The original source of this object is from `payload.content`.
   - `ack([option, [callback]])` is a function for acknowledging the message off the bus.
     - `option` - a placeholder for future optional parameters for `ack`.
 High chance of deprecation.
     - `callback` - node style callback `(err, result) => {}`. *[Function]* **Optional**